VISITOR / TOURIST:

 Tourist visas are for the purpose of visiting Australia for a holiday, sightseeing, social or recreational reasons, to visit relatives, friends or for other short term non-employment purposes.
 Tourist visas are generally granted for stays of up to 3 months per visit over a 12 month period.
 You may not work whilst holding a tourist visa, however study for up to 3 months is permitted.
 There are 4 subclasses of tourist visas which carry slightly different eligibility requirements and conditions.

 WORKING HOLIDAY: The Working Holiday visa allows young people aged 18-30 to have an extended holiday in Australia that is supplemented by short-term casual employment for up to 12 months.
 You may work full-time in any occupation while in Australia, however you may only work with any given employer for a maximum period of 6 months within the validity of the visa; study for up to 4 months is also permitted.
-Generally you may only obtain 1 Working Holiday visa in a lifetime, however you could be eligible for a 2nd if certain eligibility requirements are met (suchas completing 3 months of specified work in regional Australia).
+Generally you may only obtain 1 Working Holiday visa in a lifetime, however you could be eligible for a 2nd if certain eligibility requirements are met (such as completing 3 months of specified work in regional Australia).
 Not all countries participate in this working holiday reciprocal agreement, so you can check your eligibility for your country of citizenship at Working Holiday 417 or Work and Holiday 462.

 STUDENT VISAS: Student visa categories are available for all levels of study in Australia including primary, high school, University, post graduate research and English language courses.
 The duration of this visa is generally granted for the length of the course in which the applicant is enrolled in Australia.
 Once the course of study has commenced, the visa holder may also work no more than 20 hours per week, and unlimited hours during scheduled breaks.
 Eligible family members may also be able to travel to Australia with the visa holder; criteria for eligibility will depend on the particular visa subclass.
 Generally dependent family members are also allowed to work 20 hours per week (unlimited if the visa holder is doing a post graduate course), and partners of the visa holder can also study for up to 3 months.

-WORK VISAS: These visas are for qualified people who have had an offer of employment from an eligible Australian employer and have an occupation that is on the Consolidated Skilled Occupation List (CSOL).
+WORK VISAS: These visas are for qualified people who have had an offer of employment from an eligible Australian employer and have an occupation that is on the Skilled Occupation List (SOL).
 Eligibility requires that both the sponsoring employer and visa applicant meet a number of criteria including minimum salary requirements, specific qualifications and skills set, English language, health and character requirements.
 These visas are temporary, generally valid for the duration of an employment contract up to a maximum of 4 years.

 ENTREPRENEUR / INVESTOR or RETIREMENT: